Vika-Mozgovaia/BI-Portfolio/02_real_estate_market_analysis/README.md

 The analysis was conducted for a company entering the food service industry for the first time.
 The objective was to examine the market structure, evaluate competition, analyze pricing segments, and identify the most attractive business formats and locations based on real market data.

-The study combines two datasets containing information about food establishments and pricing characteristics.
+The study combines two datasets: one describing food establishments and another containing pricing information.

 ---